Improved Lower Bounds for QAC0: Introduction

-In \Cref{sec:depth_2_influence}, we also prove a Fourier-tail decay bound for depth-2 \QACZ~circuits with unlimited ancillae, demonstrating that they have low total influence.
-For these results, we treat the output of the circuit as a single bit on a designated register, without requiring the circuit to be input-preserving.
-This makes our depth-$2$ lower bounds stronger than the previously known depth-2 approximation bound of \cite{rosenthal2021qac0} which is for the input-preserving circuits.
+In \Cref{sec:depth_2_influence}, we also prove a Fourier-tail decay bound for depth-$2$ \QACZ~circuits with unlimited ancillae, demonstrating that they have low total influence.
+For these results, we treat the output of the circuit as a single bit on a designated register with no constraints on other registers.
+This makes our depth-$2$ lower bounds stronger than the previously known depth-2 approximation bound of \cite{rosenthal2021qac0} which requires the circuit to preserve the state on the input registers.
 This also allows us to draw analogies with classical \ACZ, where the output is a single bit.
 Interestingly, our results contrast what is known for classical circuits, since exponential-size \ACZ circuits can compute \PARITY exactly in depth-$2$.
-Although it is known that \QACZ (or even \QNCZ) provides more power than \ACZ for \emph{search problems} \cite{watts2019separation}, this might not be the case for \emph{total Boolean functions}.
-Our new techniques provide evidence towards this.

 Finally, in \Cref{sec:generalized_neko}, we show that depth-$2$ \QACZ circuits cannot exactly synthesize a so-called ``nekomata'' state, which is closely related to \FANOUT.
 For example, \cite{rosenthal2021qac0} achieves a constant-depth upper-bound for \PARITY by first using an exponential-size depth-2 \QAC circuit to approximately synthesize a nekomata state.
 We show that such a state on $n = \omega(1)$ targets cannot be exactly prepared in depth-$2$, even with unlimited ancillae.
-This complements the only known upper-bound for approximating nekomatas of \cite{rosenthal2021qac0}.
+This complements the only known $O(1)$-depth upper-bound for approximating nekomatas, due to \cite{rosenthal2021qac0}.